DedekindsArmy/DedekindsArmy.github.io/_posts/2019-09-17-Forecasting.md

 **Place**: Room 113 (2nd floor, Faculty of Mathematics UCM)

 **Abstract**:
-In this talk we will introduce
+In this talk we will introduce how to use mathematical modelling to apply reference class forecasting.

 ## Bibliography